apache/cloudstack-documentation/source/releasenotes/about.rst

 ---------------------

 A modern UI for Apache CloudStack - Primate has been proposed, a technical preview of which can be evaluated with this release.
-Please see the Primate install guide :ref:`_primate-install-guide`.
+Please see the `Primate install guide <installguide/primate.html>`.

 The current legacy UI will be deprecated in the next CloudStack major release which will ship Primate GA and in later CloudStack major release the legacy UI will be removed.